Local government lawyer: job description

 Pupillages for barristers are listed in The Pupillage Handbook and TARGETjobs Law.
 Trainee contracts for solicitors may be arranged up to two years in advance and are advertised in careers services and publications such as TARGETjobs Law.
 Vacancies for qualified legal professionals appear in national newspapers, The Lawyer and the Law Gazette.

+You can only become a lawyer if you have a good degree in either a law or non-law subject.
 Qualification is via the bar professional training course (BPTC) for barristers or the legal practice course (LPC) for solicitors.
 Graduates without a law degree must also pass a conversion course, often referred to as the CPE or GDL.
 Following academic qualification, barristers must take a vocational pupillage for a minimum of one year, while solicitors must undertake a two-year Law Society approved training contract.

 - good written and verbal communication skills